1. Integrate Mind, Body & Spirit: Develop as whole persons through the integration of mind, body and spirit.

 - Own the actions of their mind, hand and heart1.

-5. Lead a life where their greatest passions meet the world’s greatest needs.
+5. Live a Life of Purpose: Lead a life where their greatest passions meet the world’s greatest needs.

 - Participate in educational experiences that transform their understanding of their calling.